Danspotnytool/S-O-S-Game/README.md

 # S-O-S-Game
-A game client for a Paper-and-pencil, SOS
+A game client for a Paper-and-pencil game SOS